Tony Miller (government official): Hong Kong commercial (post 2008)

 Miller worked with Sun Hung Kai Properties Group, one of Hong Kong’s largest family-owned listed companies from 2008.
 This included non-executive Directorships with Transport International Holdings Ltd. (2008–17); Kowloon Motor Bus (1933) Ltd. (2008–17); Long Win Bus Company Ltd. (2008–17), RoadShow Holdings Ltd. (2008–17), SmarTone (2010–present), SUNeVision (2011–13) and Autotoll (2016–present).

 Miller was Chairman of the Hong Kong Business Aviation Centre from 2009 to 2016, during which time he urged the Hong Kong government to construct a third runway at Chep Lak Kok airport, and a Director of Hong Kong's Business Environment Council.
 Miller is a member of the Hong Kong 2047 Foundation and (in 2021) chaired the Hong Kong General Chamber of Commerce's Economic Policy Committee.

 Contributions to the arts

-Miller and his wife travelled extensively in China after 1979, visiting together every Chinese province at least once.
-During their visits to China, and in Hong Kong, they acquired a shared interest in visual arts and antiquities, from painting to porcelain.
+Miller and his wife travelled extensively in China after 1979, together visiting every Chinese province at least once.
+During their visits to China, and in Hong Kong, Miller and his wife acquired a shared interest in visual arts and antiquities, from painting to porcelain.
 The common themes of Miller’s work are the human side of artistic and technical innovation, the economic and other developments that enable them, and the conversations between cultures that result.